Smartbear-Unimi/sb-ui-doc/content/en/docs/operating/patient-registration/index.md

 Fill these data to complete the form:

 1. Click on Pilot, (e.g. “Testing”) then select a value from the menu.
 The Organization field is filled automatically
-2. Click on SB Email and type the email address that has been assigned to the patient as an account to set up the devices kit.
-3. Click on Date of participant consent and select a date from the calendar.
-4. Click on Enter a phone number and type the patient’s mobile number.
-The country is detected via the browser
-5. Click on Username of CCM if the CCM is registered in the platform select his/her name from the menu.
-6. If a patient is managed by more than one CCM, click on the + (add) button and type the email address.
-To delete an External CCM, click on the - (remove) button
-7. If the CCM is not registered in the platform, click on External CCM, click on the label Email of External CCM and type the email address of the External CCM has to receive the notifications.
-8. If you have completed the form correctly click on CREATE PATIENT to save the data, otherwise, click on CANCEL to discard them.

 <br><figure id="image042" >
 <img src="Patient registration images/image042.png" alt="Patient" width="400px" style="align:center">